xwp/xwpwa/assets/src/css/readme.md

 ### 5-Components

 Components classes are prefixed with `c-`.
+The CSS for a plugin can be added in that folder.
+In that case, there is no prefix.

+By default, **Gravity form** is added, but commented to not be added to the CSS file.

 ---